 Will Carroll has covered NFL injury news and injuries in sports for more than 20 years and has written four books, including the newly published “The Science of Football”.
 He also consults with several pro teams.
 Will is currently the Director of Bioanalytics for Northstarr, a sports science startup company.Editor’s Note

-First, both the back injury excuse (Week 3) and neck (Week 4) have checked out.
+First, both the back injury excuse (Week 3) and neck (Week 4) checked out.
 The neck was checked with an MRI after the big hit.
 In both cases, the play and mechanism were similar.
 That whipping of the head to the turf is problematic, especially when combined with the initial direct hit to the head.
 There was a long period of time where the mechanism for brain injury wasn’t understood very well, and we’re still not all the way there.

 Concussions are an invisible injury.
 When a leg breaks or a ligament tears, it’s visible, even if we need to use technology to see it.
 There’s very little available technology that allows us to see healing in the brain or the long term injuries that it carries.